A Party with Football and Fun

 Create football fever without disrupting your home's decor.
-String mini pennants along a bookshelf for a quick and easy garland.
-Choose only the competing teams or celebrate the entire NFL.
+String mini pennants along a mantel or bookshelf for a quick and easy garland.
+Choose only the competing teams or celebrate the entire league.
 Strategically place footballs, mini helmets, paper team logos, or other football-theme accessories on the food table or around the party area.

-Editor's Tip: Party supply stores, such as Party City, are a good resource for inexpensive football decorations, such as the ones shown.
+Editor's Tip: Party supply stores, such as Party City, are a good resource for inexpensive football decorations like the ones shown.

 Mixed Nuts with a Punch